In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

 Aiming for 2-4 servings of calcium-rich foods daily should provide what you need, and it’s best to get it from food if you can.

 If you struggle to get enough, a calcium supplement can help, but it’s advised not to consume more than 1500mg daily.

 Speaking of which…

-We need vitamin D to convert calcium into bone, so it’s especially important after menopause when osteoporosis becomes more of a risk.
-Also has benefits for brain health, immune system function, and potentially mood, energy and weight loss too.
-In the summer you can of course make it from the sun, however if you live in Britain, it’s often worth taking all year round.
+We need vitamin D to convert calcium into bone.
+So it’s especially important after menopause when osteoporosis becomes more of a risk.
+Vitamin D also has benefits for brain health, immune system function, and potentially mood, energy and weight loss.
+In the summer you can of course make it from the sun, but if you live in Britain, it’s often worth taking all year round.

 For healthy joints, reducing your long term risk of heart or brain diseases, and potentially boosting your mood, energy and weight loss efforts.
-We can get omega 3 from oily fish, but unless you eat at least 3 portions per week, it’s worth supplementing.
+We can get omega 3 from oily fish, and including salmon or other oily fish 2-3 times per week is highly recommended.
+But if you eat less than 3 portions per week, it’s worth supplementing.